ProgrammingFire/hashnode-blog/ckxhjvyq001oxess1bfzx7dya.md

 ### Create A New Component

-Components in React Typescript are diffrent from React Javascript .
-To define a component in React Typescript create a file with **.tsx** extension lets just create **Component/User.tsx** with the following code
+Components in React Typescript are different from React Javascript.
+To define a component in React Typescript create a file with the **.tsx** extension let's just create **Component/User.tsx** with the following code

 ```tsx
 import React from "react";